raymelon/string-fn/README.md

 ## Installation

-> Use one of the following commands for Webpack and Node.js usage:
+- Use **yarn add string-fn** for Webpack and Node.js usage:

-- You can bypass NPM registry with `yarn add https://github.com/selfrefactor/string-fn#1.4.0`

-- Otherwise you can use **yarn add string-fn**

-> For browser usage(exported global is `StringFn`)
+- For browser usage, the exported global is `StringFn` and the CDN link is the following:

 ```
 https://cdnjs.cloudflare.com/ajax/libs/string-fn/1.4.0/webVersion.js